nguyenphuminh/90deg/README.md

 ## Turing completeness

-This essentially is a Minsky machine, thus turing-complete.
+This should behave like Fractran or section 14.2 Minsky machine, though I have not written a concrete proof for its turing completeness.

 ## VM